alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 ===================

 \setlength{\parindent}{0pt}\nonzeroparskip\color{dccblue}\small
-Two other DCC guides are related to this topic:
+Three other DCC guides are related to this topic:

   * **Working level:** ‘[How to Cite Datasets and Link to Publications](http://www.dcc.ac.uk/resources/how-guides/cite-datasets)’